acg-team/ProPIP/README.md

 #### Licence

      * ProPIP is a computer program whose purpose is to infer Multiple Sequence
-     * Alignment under indel-aware and indel-non-aware substitution models for
-     * nucleotide and protein datasets
+     * Alignment under an indel-aware model for nucleotide and protein datasets.
      *
      * This software is based and extends the following libraries:
      *